barc/backbone.giraffe/src/docs/menuExample.md

 ## The ContentItemView

 The `ContentItemView` displays the name of the content.
-Because these are created with `options.saveScrollPosition` set to `true`, they save their scroll position when detached and apply it when attached.
+Because these are created with `saveScrollPosition` set to `true`, they save their scroll position when detached and apply it when attached.

 ```js